Internal Deadline: Contact ORIF.

 Estimated Number of Awards: The number of awards is contingent upon NIH appropriations and the submission of a sufficient number of meritorious applications.

-Anticipated Amount: Application budgets are limited to a maximum of $250,000 direct cost per year, and must reflect the actual needs of the proposed project.
+Anticipated Award Amount: Application budgets are limited to a maximum of $250,000 direct cost per year, and must reflect the actual needs of the proposed project.
+The scope of the proposed project should determine the project period.
 The maximum project period is 5 years.

 Who May Serve as PI: The PD/PI should be an established investigator in the scientific area in which the application is targeted and capable of providing both administrative and scientific leadership to the development and implementation of the proposed program.
 The PD/PI will be expected to monitor and assess the program and submit all documents and reports as required.